A Guide to Instrumentation

 How Combustible Gas Monitors Work

-mixed with air and a source of ignition is present, an explosion can occur.
-The range
+vapors are mixed with air and a source of ignition is present, an explosion can occur.
+The range of concentrations

 Single-Gas Monitors for Oxygen Deficiency